hamsar4j/apple-notes-mcp/README.md

 # Apple Notes MCP Server

-A Model Context Protocol (MCP) server that provides CRU(D) operations for Apple Notes using AppleScript integration.
+A Model Context Protocol (MCP) server that provides CRU(D) tools for Apple Notes using AppleScript integration.
 This server allows you to create, read, and update notes and folders in the Apple Notes app on your MacOS devices.

 ## Features

-### Note Operations
+### Note Tools

 - **Create notes** - Add new notes with title and content
 - **List notes** - Get all notes or notes in a specific folder